Shashank-21/Emeritus-course-content/RA_15.2/task-03/guide.md

 #### Instructions

 1. **Calculate Offset for API Request**
    - Modify the `fetchPokemons` async function to calculate the `offset` using the current page number and the predefined limit of items (Pokémon) per page.
+The `offset` parameter gives the id or the serial number of the first item that needs to be fetched from the api.
 The formula for the offset is `(currentPage - 1) * limit`.
    - Update the API request URL to include both the `limit` and the newly calculated `offset` as query parameters.
 This adjustment ensures that the application fetches the correct segment of Pokémon data corresponding to the selected page.